noclocks/blog/rpkgdevt.md

 ### Writing R Extensions Manual

-The [Writing R Extensions Manual](http://cran.fhcrc.org/doc/manuals/R-exts.html) [is perhaps the most crucial](http://cran.fhcrc.org/doc/manuals/R-exts.html) resource listed above, and has even been considered the *Bible of R Package Development*.
+The [Writing R Extensions Manual](http://cran.fhcrc.org/doc/manuals/R-exts.html) is perhaps the most crucial resource listed above, and has even been considered the *Bible of R Package Development*.

-However, it is very exhaustive a[nd not the most visually-ap](http://cran.fhcrc.org/doc/manuals/R-exts.html)pealing write-up.

-As Hadley puts it in his book [Wr](https://jimsdocs.jimbrig.com/posts/2021-12-18-2-r-package-developer-essentials/)[iting R Packages: (Wickham](http://cran.fhcrc.org/doc/manuals/R-exts.html) [and](https://jimsdocs.jimbrig.com/posts/2021-12-18-2-r-package-developer-essentials/) [Bryan, n.d.c)](https://jimsdocs.jimbrig.com/posts/2021-12-18-2-r-package-developer-essentials/#ref-wickham)
+As Hadley puts it in his book [Writing R Packages](http://cran.fhcrc.org/doc/manuals/R-exts.html):

-> [*“The best resourc*](https://jimsdocs.jimbrig.com/posts/2021-12-18-2-r-package-developer-essentials/#ref-wickham)*e for the offic*[*ial details of package deve*](http://cran.fhcrc.org/doc/manuals/R-exts.html)*lopment is always the official writing R extensions manu*[*al. However, this*](https://jimsdocs.jimbrig.com/posts/2021-12-18-2-r-package-developer-essentials/) *manual ca*[*n be hard to understand*](https://jimsdocs.jimbrig.com/posts/2021-12-18-2-r-package-developer-essentials/#ref-wickham) *if you’re not already famil*[*iar with the basic*](https://jimsdocs.jimbrig.com/posts/2021-12-18-2-r-package-developer-essentials/)*s of pack*[*ages.
-It’s also exhausti*](https://jimsdocs.jimbrig.com/posts/2021-12-18-2-r-package-developer-essentials/#ref-wickham)*ve, covering every possible* [*package component,*](https://jimsdocs.jimbrig.com/posts/2021-12-18-2-r-package-developer-essentials/) *rather t*[*han focusing on the most*](https://jimsdocs.jimbrig.com/posts/2021-12-18-2-r-package-developer-essentials/#ref-wickham) *common and useful components, as this book does.
+> *"The best resource for the official details of package development is always the official writing R extensions manual.
+However, this manual can be hard to understand if you’re not already familiar with the basics of packages.
+It’s also exhaustive, covering every possible package component, rather than focusing on the most common and useful components, as this book does.
 Writing R extensions is a useful resource once you’ve mastered the basics and want to learn what’s going on under the hood.”*
 >
 > *— Hadley Wickham*

-Thanks to [Colin Fay](https://colinfay.me/), [a more e](https://colinfay.me/)legant version of the original manual has been created as a [bookdown](https://jimsdocs.jimbrig.com/posts/2021-12-18-2-r-package-developer-essentials/) [site and](https://jimsdocs.jimbrig.com/posts/2021-12-18-2-r-package-developer-essentials/) published online at [https://colinfay.me/writing-r-extensions](https://colinfay.me/writing-r-extensions).
+Thanks to [Colin Fay](https://colinfay.me/), a more elegant version of the original manual has been created as a bookdown site and published online at <https://colinfay.me/writing-r-extensions>.

-[This resource is hig](https://colinfay.me/writing-r-extensions)[hly encou](https://colinfay.me/)[raged for](https://colinfay.me/writing-r-extensions) anyone taking R Package Development seriously.

-*Note: The o*[*ther man*](https://jimsdocs.jimbrig.com/posts/2021-12-18-2-r-package-developer-essentials/)*u*[*als liste*](https://colinfay.me/)*d on the* [*CRAN Manuals website*](https://cran.r-project.org/manuals.html) *contain a lot of hidde*[*n gems that are o*](https://colinfay.me/writing-r-extensions)[*ften ove*](https://jimsdocs.jimbrig.com/posts/2021-12-18-2-r-package-developer-essentials/)[*rlooked by R de*](https://colinfay.me/writing-r-extensions)*velopers.
-These resources contain some of the m*[*ost crucial, foundational knowledge that*](https://colinfay.me/writing-r-extensions) *anyone u*[*sing R shoul*](https://cran.r-project.org/manuals.html)*d eventually be made aware of, therefore I highly recommend you check those* [*out in addi*](https://cran.r-project.org/manuals.html)*tion to Writing R Extensions*.
+*Note: The other manuals listed on the [CRAN Manuals website](https://cran.r-project.org/manuals.html) contain a lot of hidden gems that are often overlooked by R developers.
+These resources contain some of the most crucial, foundational knowledge that anyone using R should eventually be made aware of, therefore I highly recommend you check those out in addition to Writing R Extensions*.

 ### R Packages Book